 Body Heat (1981) Directed by Lawrence Kasdan.
 With William Hurt, Kathleen Turner, Ted Danson, Richard Crenna and Mickey Rourke.

-Written and directed by Lawrence Kasdan, who had previously worked as a co-writer on The Empire Strikes Back alongside George Lucas, Body Heat qualifies as classic film-noir with its cloak-and-dagger themes of murder and seduction.
+Written and directed by Lawrence Kasdan, who had previously worked as a co-writer on The Empire Strikes Back alongside George Lucas, Body Heat qualifies as classic film-noir with its cloak-n-dagger themes of murder and seduction.
 Starring William Hurt and Kathleen Turner (her film debut) – the film is set during a Florida heatwave and follows the misadventures of an unscrupulous small time lawyer (Hurt).
-One sweltering night, he meets Matty (Turner), a beautiful married woman – which begins a dangerous affair.
+One sweltering night, he meets Matty (Turner), a beautiful married woman, which begins a dangerous affair.

 As a fellow lawyer, Ted Danson brings levity with a fine supporting performance – knowingly teasing with a brand of thinly-veiled humour that taunts the guilty conscience of his friend/colleague.
 There are also good supporting turns from Mickey Rourke and J.A Preston, in smaller roles.